Installation Guide

 Installing Julia

-GenX (v0.4.1) runs on Julia v1.6 through v1.10, with a minimum version of the package JuMP v1.1.1.
+GenX (v0.4.1) runs on Julia v1.6 through v1.9, with a minimum version of the package JuMP v1.1.1.
+Julia v1.10 is also supported.
+However, we recently noticed a decline in performance with Julia v1.10, which is currently under investigation.
+Therefore, we recommend using Julia v1.9, particularly for very large cases.
 To install Julia, please follow the instructions on the Julia website.

 Note